-what makes a good fashion student?
+what makes a good student?

 From Walter van Beirendonck to Fabio Piras, course leaders from 10 of the world’s top fashion courses answer the question.